Seven things to look for in a bike for commuting

 Tyres can be upgraded relatively easily, so don’t let them put you off an otherwise suitable bike.
 But do remember to factor in the cost of upgrading when comparing models.

-As part of our buyer’s guide on the best road bike tyres, we detail some of our favourite puncture resistant road bike tyres.
+Our dedicated guide to the best puncture-proof tyres features some of the most reliable rubber on the market.
+As part of our buyer’s guide on the best road bike tyres, we also detail some of our favourite puncture resistant road bike tyres.

-Pannier racks allow you to carry bags on the bike.
-This can help ease the strain on your back and save you from any shoulder-strap sweat patches.
+The best pannier racks allow you to carry bags on the bike.
+This can help ease the strain on your back and save you from shoulder-strap sweat patches associated with backpacks.
+You'll also find you can carry more cargo using panniers and have it more evenly distributed on the bike.

 But if your bike doesn’t come already equipped with mudguards and panniers, we can fully recommend the extremely functional and robust products from German brands SKS and Tubus.